eperry4750/Edge_Project/README.md

 The operating system is Windows 10
-64 bit  Anaconda Python 3.7 version is installed with the --full package The IDE is Spyder
+64 bit  Anaconda Python 3.7 version is installed with the --full package The main IDE is Spyder with PyCharm used less frequently.

+No further packaged need to be installed.

+The following will finish creating the needed enviroment.
-Open the Anaconda command prompt

-setup Openvino Open CV enviroment cd C:\Program Files (x86)\IntelSWTools\openvino_2019.3.379\bin setupvars.bat
+Open the Anaconda command prompt setup Openvino Open CV enviroment cd C:\Program Files (x86)\IntelSWTools\openvino_2019.3.379\bin setupvars.bat

-Download Models
+Download Models:
 The frozen_inference_graph.xml model was downlaoded from http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz